Join Mariann Siegert for an in-depth discussion in this video Reverse chronological, part of Creating an Effective Resume (2011).

-Chronological resumes are probably the most commonly used and more traditional type of resume.
-Although the word chronological means arranged in the order of time, chronological resumes are actually written in reverse chronological format.
+- [Voiceover] Chronological resumes are probably the commonly used and more traditional type of resume.
+Although the word "chronological" means arranged in the order of time, chronological resumes are actually written in reverse chronological format.
 In other words, you will list your most recent job first, not last.
-Keep in mind that the terms chronological and reverse chronological refer to the same theme.
+Keep in mind that the terms "chronological" and "reverse chronological" refer to the same thing.
 Your experience and background are the deciding factor of which resume format to use.

 When you use a chronological resume format, your professional work experience is highlighted and described in detail and may lead with either your education or your work history, depending on several factors.
 One such factor would be if the position requires an MBA, you may not want to bury such qualifications at the end of your resume, and you might put it first.
 The rule of thumb is to place the most pertinent information in the top one-third of your resume.
 So who should use this format?
 The Chronological format is recommended for conservative types of careers such as legal, accounting, and banking.